patchy631/motia/MVP-Hub.md

 5. **Custom UI Dashboards**:

-   - Allow users to build custom dashboards to display metrics and logs relevant to their workflows.
+   - Allow users to build custom dashboards to display metrics and logs relevant to their flows.